 Self-service allows an employee to enter timesheets, absences, bank details, address changes and new starter declarations.

-Online orders typically provide a 24/7 view of the expected delivery day and time.
-Similarly, each time a worker accesses a Live payslip, automation runs their payroll to show their expected pay.
-To clarify, it takes all available data to date and prepares an entire pay run in a second or so.
+Each time an employee accesses a Live payslip, automation runs their payroll to show their expected pay using available data to date.
 New data, for example commissions, bonuses, time sheets, starters, leavers or changes are included in real-time.

-A workflow is a business process which combines software and manual input.
-For example, HR systems use holiday and absence workflows.
 Online payroll integrates workflows directly into payroll.
 Once approved, holiday, sickness and timesheets provide payroll input data.
-To clarify, workflows operate as follows:
+This is how it works:

-- Workers enter timesheets/absences via online mobile payroll.
+- Employees enter timesheets/absences via online mobile payroll

-Once approved, workflows automatically become part of the payroll and visible on a live payslip.
+Once approved, workflows automatically become part of the payroll and are visible on a live payslip.

-Payslips and reports are the main output of any online payroll system as every worker, manager and administrator is a report recipient.
-For instance, every worker requires a payslip every pay period, a UK P60 per year and a UK P45 if a leaver.
-HR, finance and payroll are also key stakeholders who require reports.
 Traditional payroll software requires the payroll manager to be responsible for generating and distributing these reports physically or digitally.
 However, online payroll uses a different approach.
 Every worker, manager, finance or HR has online access to generate and automatically retrieve any required report.
-On other words, they can generate any payslip, UK P60 and UK P45 on-demand.
-In short, we rely self-service every day with on-line apps – it’s so natural we don’t even think about it.
+In other words, they can generate any payslip, UK P60 and UK P45 on-demand.

 Most teams have limited capacity for new project implementations.
 Consequently, the following steps are recommended: